playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-component-reference/index.md

 });
 ```

-This is similar to how `useImperativeHandle` works under-the-hood.
-So similar, in fact, that it's effectively how the hook is written [in React's source code itself](https://jser.dev/react/2021/12/25/how-does-useImperativeHandle-work/).
+This is similar to how `useImperativeHandle` works under the hood.
+It's so similar, in fact, that it's effectively how the hook is written [in React's source code itself](https://jser.dev/react/2021/12/25/how-does-useImperativeHandle-work/).

 > But wait! `useLayoutEffect` has the option to pass an array to it so that you can avoid re-running the side effect.
 Does that work in `useImperativeHandle` as well?